Being trans and living in Chile: 10 things you need to know

 3- Santiago has the first trans mausoleum in Latin America

-It's an unprecedented project promoted by the TravesChile association that seeks to provide a dignified ending for trans people, most of whom are without family and live in poverty.
-"The bodies of trans women are sometimes held in morgues for months because immediate family members don't claim them.
-Our community has had to rebuild its emotional relationships with its own peers, with trans people being its family," Katty Fontey, president of TravesChile, told Presentes.
+It is a groundbreaking project spearheaded by the TravesChile association that seeks to provide a dignified end for transgender people, most of whom are without family and living in poverty.
+“The bodies of our trans sisters are sometimes held in morgues for months because their immediate family members do not claim them.
+Our community has had to rebuild its emotional connections among its own members, with transgender people becoming their family,” Katty Fontey, president of TravesChile, told Presentes.

 4- Torture in prisons by the Gendarmerie

-In less than two years, the courts have issued nine rulings revealing beatings, insults, and lack of access to healthcare for trans, bisexual, and lesbian women in Chilean prisons.
+In less than two years, the courts issued nine rulings demonstrating beatings, insults, and lack of access to healthcare for transgender, bisexual, and lesbian women in Chilean prisons.
 This was reported to the UN this year .

-5- 97% of Chilean trans people were discriminated against by their family
+5- 97% of Chilean trans people were discriminated against by their families

-This is reported by the first trans survey conducted by the OTD organization.
+This is according to the first trans survey conducted by the organization OTD.

 6- Trans children are the most visible in the region

-It's a decision made by activists working with trans children and adolescents.
-Selenna was the youngest trans child in Chilean history.
-At 8 years old, and with the support of her family, she is an emblematic figure in the fight for the rights of trans people, particularly children.
+It's a decision made by activists who work with trans children and adolescents.
+Selenna was the youngest trans child ever recorded in Chile.
+At eight years old, and with the support of her family, she is an emblematic figure in the fight for the rights of trans people, particularly children.

-This is reported by the first trans survey conducted by the OTD organization.
+This is according to the first trans survey conducted by the organization OTD.

 8- The daughter of the leader of the “Hate Bus” is a trans girl.

-[ALSO READ: Alejandra González, the trans councilwoman who won a historic court battle against discrimination]
+[READ ALSO: Alejandra González, the trans councilwoman who won a historic legal battle against discrimination]

 9- Some municipalities and study centers recognize the social names of trans people.

-This is the case of the Municipality of the Province of Santiago de Chile and the University of Chile, the University of Santiago, the Diego Portales University and the Academic University of Christian Humanism.
+This is the case of the Municipality of Provincia , Santiago de Chile and the University of Chile, the University of Santiago, the Diego Portales University and the Academic University of Christian Humanism.

 10- In Santiago there is the first “Poli-trans”, a polyclinic that provides free care to trans people.

-It was an initiative by the staff at Sótero del Río Hospital, located in Puente Alto, one of Santiago's most populous neighborhoods.
-The first sex reassignment surgery will be performed in March.
+It was an initiative by the workers at the Sótero del Río Hospital, located in Puente Alto, one of Santiago's most populous neighborhoods.
+The first gender reassignment surgery will be performed in March.

 SUPPORT US